sabrinawjo/Music_ML/README.md

 ### v2.0/

 This version of the API was constructed by creating JSONs of the data for each table which were uploaded to AWS DynamoDB.
-Queries are handled in Python using boto3.
+Sets of random tracks handled in SQLite.
+Queries are handled in Python using boto3 for AWS DynamoDB and using SQLAlchemy for SQLite database queries.

 The main API routes include:
 - Tracks with ML cluster assignments, artists, and genre lists -  [/api/v2.0/Music_ML_tracks/&lt;track&gt;](https://nxvasw6as4.execute-api.us-west-1.amazonaws.com/dev/api/v2.0/Music_ML_tracks/All%20Star)